222

 Standard costing is an important subtopic of cost accountng.
 Standard costs are usually associated with a manufacturing company's costs of direct material, direct labor, and manufacturing overhead.

 Rather than assigning the actual costs of direct material, direct labor, and manufacturing overhead to a product, many manufacturers assign the expected or standard cost.
 This means that a manufacturer's inventories and cost of goods sold will begin with amounts reflecting the standard costs, not the actual costs, of a product.
 Manufacturers, of course, still have to pay the actual costs.
-As a result there are almost always differences between the actual costs and the standard costs, and those differences are known as variances.
+As a result there are almost always differences between the actual costs and the standard costs, and those differences are known as

 Standard costing and the related variances is a valuable management tool.
 If a variance arises, management becomes aware that manufacturing costs have differed from the standard (planned, expected) costs.